Pretty Rhythm: Pretty All Friends

 In December 2017, to prepare for the franchise's 10th anniversary, a project titled Pretty All Friends was launched.
 In 2018, a merchandise line was launched.

 In August 2018, Icrea attempted to launch a line of body pillow covers featuring the lead female characters in swimsuits and posing suggestively for sale at Comic Market, as a collaboration with the Pretty All Friends merchandise line.
 They were met with criticism from Japanese and Korean fans for sexualizing characters from a children's show.
 Tatsunoko Productions responded by making the products for purchase on Internet only before cancelling it altogether.

 Kiratto Pri Chan

-After PriPara ended services in 2018, it was succeeded by Kiratto Pri Chan.
+After PriPara & Idol Time PriPara ended services in 2018, it was succeeded by Kiratto Pri☆Chan.
 The game was launched in arcades on April 19, 2018.

 Waccha PriMagi!

+After Kiratto Pri☆Chan ended services in 2021, it was succeeded by Waccha PriMagi!.
+The game was launched in arcades on October 1, 2021.

+Himitsu no AiPri

+After Waccha PriMagi! ended services in 2024, it was succeeded by Himitsu no AiPri.
+The game was launched in arcades on April 4, 2024.

 Manga

 A manga adaptation of Pretty Rhythm: Mini Skirt, titled Pretty Rhythm, was written and illustrated by Mari Asabuki, focusing on playable characters Rizumu, Serena, and Kanon, members of the group Asterism.
 It was serialized in Ribon from July 3, 2010 to 2012 and later compiled into tankoban volumes by Shueisha under the Ribon Mascot Comics imprint.
 The titles were released on digital platforms on May 22, 2013.

 In addition to Asabuki's adaptation, Pretty Rhythm: Aurora Dream ran concurrently in Ciao from 2011 to 2012.
 Dear My Future, Rainbow Live, and All Star Selection also received manga adaptations in Pucchigumi.